-MetroPCS handsets will be able to connect to T-Mobile 4G LTE if merger is approvedAlex Wagner - Deputy Managing Editor, News Desk
+MetroPCS handsets will be able to connect to T-Mobile 4G LTE if merger is approvedAlex Wagner - Editorial Director of News and Content

 Deutsche Telekom and MetroPCS announced earlier this week that they've entered into an agreement to merge T-Mobile and MetroPCS here in the U.S. Shortly after it was made official, MetroPCS and T-Mobile laid out what they believe the benefits of the agreement are, including a wider handset selection for MetroPCS customers thanks to the move to GSM.
 Now another piece of information about the merger has come out that may get any Metro folk that are still on the fence about the deal to get behind it.